In this tutorial we will look at how to meditate with mala beads [meditation beads], one of the best meditation tools.

 Before we begin to meditate we need to understand the parts of the mala.

 Firstly we have the beads.
 These are used to count individual breaths.
-With each bead we move one mala.
+With each breath we take we move one mala.

 The last mala bead, the 109th bead, is called a guru bead.
 This is a sacred bead that represents the connection between student and teacher and expresses gratitude and appreciation.